 - Pumpkin: 1 cup (about 225g) of pumpkin puree adds flavor and incredible moisture.
-If you have extra to use up, here’s what you can make with leftover pumpkin puree.
+If you have extra to use up, here’s a list of recipes to make with leftover pumpkin puree.
 My lightened up pumpkin spice bars are an excellent choice.

 - Butter: A touch of melted butter helps make the muffins taste good—no rubbery or dry muffins today.
 We use just enough butter to give the muffins a rich, tender texture but still keep them on the lighter side.

 - Milk: Milk adds moisture.

 - Chocolate Chips: Mini chocolate chips are best because you get many more in each tiny muffin.
 Use any leftover in mini chocolate chip muffins.

 I don’t typically post nutritional facts for my recipe, but I was curious about these and thought you would be, too.